 Learn about the Poas/Cinchona itinerary with a checklist for the area including abundance of birds based on several years of observations:

-Tour price varies by site and itinerary and does not include park entrance fees or meals.
+Tour prices vary by site and itinerary.
 To learn more, please contact me at firstname.lastname@example.org

-Please also visit my Flickr photostream to view images of Costa Rican birds you might see.
+Please also visit my Flickr photostream to view images of Costa Rica birds you might see.